openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

       .\<INSTALL_DIR>\extras\scripts\download_opencv.ps1

-   If the Intel® Distribution of OpenVINO™ is installed to the system location (e.g. ``Program Files (x86)``) then privilege elevation dialog will be shown.
+   If OpenVINO™ Runtime is installed to the system location (e.g. ``Program Files (x86)``) then privilege elevation dialog will be shown.
 The script can be run from CMD/PowerShell Administrator console to avoid this dialog in case of system-wide installation.
    The script is interactive by default, so during the execution it will wait for user to press ``Enter`` If you want to avoid this, use the ``-batch`` option, e.g. ``powershell <INSTALL_DIR>\extras\scripts\download_opencv.ps1 -batch``.
 After the execution of the script, you will find OpenCV extracted to ``<INSTALL_DIR>/extras/opencv``.

 @endsphinxdirective